 Age of Apocalypse

-There's already rumblings about the X-Men movie follow-up to Days of Future Past (currently titled Apocalypse) will follow this storyline - however, the storyline is a bit too big and sprawling to really be condensed into a single film.
+TThe X-Men movie follow-up to Days of Future Past (currently titled Apocalypse) will likely follow this storyline - however, the storyline is a bit too big and sprawling to really be condensed into a single film.
 Hence, we need to reimagine it.
 So instead of having Apocalypse begin a reign of terror as a result of an alternate timeline in which Professor Xavier is felled by an assassin's bullet, we rename the film "Age of Wolverine" and Wolverine begins HIS reign of terror that results in an apocalyptic wasteland.
 But then an alternate-universe Wolverine tries to stop him.
 Then all Wolverines from all possible universes converge and have an all-out battle of Wolverines.
 But none of them die because of their healing factor.
 So they all just kill all the other X-Men and we rename the franchise Wolverine-Men.

 House of M

 We call it House of W. It's about Wolverine building a real nice house.
 He chops wood with his claws.

 Well, Fox definitely doesn't have the film rights to the Avengers, and at this point in the continuity the X-Men are the Wolverine-Men.
 So how about Wolverine-Men vs. Wolverine-vengers?
 Iron Wolverine, Captain Wolverine, Wolverinethor, and Wolverinehulk battle the Wolverine-Men.
 Except, of course, none of them can die because of the healing factor.

 This can lead to 200 individual Wolverine spin-off films, including "The Wolverine Too," "A Wolverine," "Wolverine Origins: Wolverine," and "Wolverine First Class: Wolverine Origins."